MyroG/MyroP-shader-dump/README.md

 ## Shaders made by MyroP

-Feel free to check out each folder to see the documentation of each shader
+Feel free to check out each folder to see the documentation of each of them

+## License

+MIT